Frequently Asked Questions (F.A.Q.)

-Babcock Ranch is all about building community.
-Our Founder’s Square serves as hub for social activities with a splash pad, great lawn, shade structures and band shell.
+Babcock Ranch is all about building a community.
+Our Founder’s Square serves as a hub for social activities with a splash pad, great lawn, shade structures, and a bandshell.
 There are trails for walking & biking, and access to the lakes open to everyone.
-Neighborhood amenities, like the Lake Timber Lake House, are reserved as space for residents to gather with their friends, family and neighbors.
-In addition, the membership-based Lee Heath Healthy Life Center at Founder’s Square features an outdoor pool.
-The Hatchery, a collaborative work space located above Slater’s overlooking Founder’s Square, is another example of a membership-based amenity.
+Neighborhood amenities, like the Lake Timber Lake House, are reserved as space for residents to gather with their friends, family, and neighbors.
+In addition, the membership-based Lee Health Healthy Life Center at Founder’s Square features an outdoor pool.
+The Hatchery, a collaborative workspace located above Slater’s overlooking Founder’s Square, is another example of a membership-based amenity.

 What type of trail system does Babcock Neighborhood provide?

 Some of the trails at Babcock Ranch are wide and easily accessible.
 Other trails will be more natural and follow creek riverbeds.
 Access to the trails will be on foot and motor vehicles are prohibited on all trails.